CurvyLantern/MyTemplates/README.md

 # MyTemplates
-# HERE I UPLOAD THING THAT I NEED
+HERE I UPLOAD THING THAT I NEED you can use it like this :

+`import { OutCubeCam } from './OutCubeCam'`